iammac360/sb-programming-ex/problem1/README.md

   This can be on a single dedicated server instance since its only task is just to update the rates on the database but it can also have a mirror instance if somethings goes wrong.

-2. **RateConvertionService** - This service provides the updated rates to be used by other ShopBack services like Payment Service, Commision Service, Cashback Service etc..
+2. **RateConvertionService** - This service provides the updated rates to be used by other ShopBack services like Payment Service, Commision Service, Cashback Service etc.
    I'm thinking of having a REST or RPC interface for this service because it is easy to implement and doesn't have that much endpoints to be implemented.

    Sample endpoint for rate convertion: